mvannes/RMovieAnalyzer/README.md

 While I disagree with a lot of conventions in terms of using single files, instead of splitting things into separate files and functions, when using R for the purposes of data analysis, it's just lovely.
 Fast, easy to use functions that make parsing data into a nice visual that has actual meaning so very easy.
 Having done some analysis in PHP before, the difference is astounding.
 Looking back at what I'd written in PHP, I feel like the same result could've been accomplished using R in roughly a tenth of the lines.
 - Libraries for everything
 Do you need a highly specific mapping algorithm that applies only to your kind of dataset?
 R probably still has a library for that, ready to go at a moments notice.
 While documentation is often lacking, the code is almost always open source, allowing you to just read that instead.
+- Exciting possibilities
+Using the knowledge I've gained in making this small project the possibilities for both real life applications (using this in a work environment), as well as expanding on the current project through creating smart predicitons with machine learning or similar algorithm based predicting just sounds like a really fun thing to do.
+I will absolutely be looking into that in the future.

 All in all I would say that my experience with R so far has been very positive, the positives far outweighing the negatives of the language and it's usage.